Jackmeson1/jackmeson1.github.io/pages/about.md

 ## 📍 Now

-- Location: Vancouver → planning Taipei
+- Location: Vancouver, Canada (curious about 日本小樽)
 - Reading: *Antifragile* by Nassim Nicholas Taleb
 - Learning: Docker, Kubernetes, Playwright
 - Thinking about: how systems thinking applies to everyday choices